pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/16_Input.md

 ## General

-The input editable is a fixed place when you can put your text headlines, paragraphs and other values.
+The input editable is a single line unformatted text placeholder (just as HTMLs `<input>` is), which is useful for text headlines, paragraphs and other values.
-An administration user is not able to change any style properties in the editmode.
+For a multi-line alternative have a look at the [textarea editable](./36_Textarea.md), for rich-text [WYSIWYG](./40_WYSIWYG.md).

 ## Configuration